top of page

 Drawing Black Lines

-metal band could land a budget big enough to hire producer Howard Benson to craft guitar tones so epic it makes accepting Jesus into your heart sound like an act of pure bravery rather than a prerequisite for the presidency.
+fearing rap-metal band could land a budget big enough to hire producer Howard Benson to craft guitar tones so epic it makes accepting Jesus into your heart sound like an act of sheer bravery rather than a prerequisite for the presidency.
 Drawing Black Lines concerns itself with the internal struggle that comes from attempting to live piously and failing with a 10,000 ton megawatt production job as testament.
 Songs like “Steins Theme” and “One Armed Man (Play On)” impress with cannons of sound while frontman Andrew Schwab’s clenched fist conviction is so palpable you might wonder if it’s not too late to get baptized.

 Released on July 13th 2003 in New Zealand, Blindspott’s self titled debut album went platinum in a week on an island of only 4 million people.
 To a young Kiwi this was the

 CD you were ditching 8th period to go get and Blindspott rewarded your efforts in kind.
-A firmly post-Hybrid Theory effort, not just in composition but in the idea that a good rock record needs to hit from front to back.
+Blindspott is a firmly post-Hybrid Theory nu-metal effort, not just in composition but in the idea that a good rock record needs to hit from front to back.
 If any one thing sets Blindspott apart from the million other scream/sing/scratch bands front-loading their albums like there was no tomorrow it’s here you’re never far from a ringer.
 Even if ballads like “Blank” or “Plastic Shadow” lose you there’s a “S.U.I.T (So Us Is This)” or “Lit Up” on deck to jolt you back to attention.
 That the whole record is twined up with a cohesive atmosphere and instantly hooky melodies is just icing on the pavlova.